Court Square–23rd Street station: Connections and renovations

 In December 2019, the MTA announced that the Queens Boulevard Line platforms would become ADA-accessible as part of the agency's 2020–2024 Capital Program.
 With the construction of the Skyline Tower above the station in the late 2010s, its developer spent $17 million to construct a new entrance to the Queens Boulevard Line's westbound platform, which opened in March 2021.
 A future developer will construct an elevator from the westbound Queens Boulevard Line platform to the mezzanine.
 The MTA began receiving bids for the construction of a ramp to the eastbound platform in May 2023, and the contract was awarded that December.
 In April 2025, the Court Square–23rd Street station became one of the first New York City Subway stations to have all their MetroCard vending machines removed, amid the replacement of the MetroCard with the OMNY fare payment system.

 Station layout

 Metrically accurate station map of Court Sq–23 St, showing platforms, mezzanines, stairs, elevators, escalators, exits, ticket machines (MetroCard and OMNY), gates, benches, and trashcans.
+Note that the train has replaced the at this station as of December 2025.